It’s Data Science Myth-Busting Time!

 In a vast and complex field like data science, practical experience is king.
 There are numerous projects you can pick up and work on right now.
 Or find a problem you are passionate about solving and see if data science techniques can be applied there.

 There are plenty of resources available online for learning.
 Books, MOOCs, blogs, videos, and so on.
-Start from Analytics Vidhya’s learning path.
+You can download the data science roadmap which will give you a broad structure for the milestones in Data Science.
+You can also start from Analytics Vidhya’s learning path.
 It’s completely free, comprehensive in nature (contains all the aforementioned resources), and provides a structure around your learning – an invaluable feature.

 Because of the lack of formal education in this field, transitioning into data science boils down to sheer hard work, discipline and practical experience.
 Those are the differentiating factors a recruiting manager will look at.